XAU

 What was the highest gold price ever?

-Gold has repeatedly set new all-time highs in the 2024-2026 period, surpassing the previous record of $2,075 per ounce set during the COVID-19 pandemic in August 2020.
+Gold set multiple new all-time highs in the 2024-2026 period, surpassing the previous record of $2,075 per ounce from August 2020.
 Before that, the record was $1,921 set in September 2011.
 Visit our Gold All-Time High page for the latest record price.

 What was the gold price in 1970?

-In 1970, the gold price was fixed at $35 per troy ounce under the Bretton Woods system.
-Gold did not trade freely until August 1971, when President Nixon ended dollar-to-gold convertibility.
+Gold was fixed at $35 per troy ounce in 1970 under the Bretton Woods system.
+Free trading did not begin until August 1971, when President Nixon ended dollar-to-gold convertibility.
 By the end of 1971, gold had already risen to about $43 per ounce.

 How has gold performed versus inflation?

-Gold has generally outpaced inflation over the long term.
+Gold has outpaced inflation over the long term.
 The $35 per ounce price in 1971 would be roughly $270 in 2026 dollars when adjusted for CPI inflation, yet gold trades far above that level today.
-However, gold's inflation-adjusted 1980 peak of approximately $3,200 in today's dollars shows that timing matters significantly.
+However, gold's inflation-adjusted 1980 peak of approximately $3,200 in today's dollars shows that entry timing significantly affects returns.

 What caused gold's biggest price moves?